sarixach/Twitter_like/README.md

 ============

 Twitter like project
-Database is 'twitter'
+Database is 'twitter'.
-download and npm start, good luck :)
+Download the packet and npm start, good luck :)